freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/make-motion-more-natural-using-a-bezier-curve.english.md

 The <code>animation-timing-function</code> automatically loops at every keyframe when the <code>animation-iteration-count</code> is set to infinite.
 Since there is a keyframe rule set in the middle of the animation duration (at <code>50%</code>), it results in two identical animation progressions at the upward and downward movement of the ball.
 The following cubic Bezier curve simulates a juggling movement:
 <code>cubic-bezier(0.3, 0.4, 0.5, 1.6); </code>
 Notice that the value of y2 is larger than 1.
-Although the cubic Bezier curve is mapped on an 1 by 1 coordinate system, and it can only accept x values from 0 to 1, the y value can be set to numbers larger than one.
+Although the cubic Bezier curve is mapped on a 1 by 1 coordinate system, and it can only accept x values from 0 to 1, the y value can be set to numbers larger than one.
 This results in a bouncing movement that is ideal for simulating the juggling ball.
 </section>

 ## Instructions